NEUIR/HIPPO/README.md

 ### Train HIPPO

-You can download the checkpoint of HIPPO directly from [here](https://huggingface.co/HaolanWang/HIPPO) or go to the ``scrips`` and train the HIPPO model.
+You can download the checkpoint of HIPPO directly from [here](https://huggingface.co/HaolanWang/HIPPO) or go to the ``scripts`` and train the HIPPO model.

 For Training, you need to download the model [MiniCPM-V-2.6](https://huggingface.co/openbmb/MiniCPM-V-2_6) and [data](https://drive.google.com/file/d/15H9IRiL2emMQ8mrMthZWQfCTZbBMKtSC/view?usp=sharing).
 Then you can go to the ``scripts`` to construct DPO data.